2020PB/police-brutality/all-locations.md

 Captions on Twitter and an NPR article state tear gas and flashbangs were deployed.

-tags: pepper-spray, tear-gas, flashbangs, spray
+tags: pepper-spray, tear-gas, flashbangs, spray, protestor

 id: az-phoenix-4